Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

   C2 becomes stale → reclaimed by healthy instance
 ```

-When worker is live, it resumes from where it left off - completed chunks are skipped, pending chunks are processed.

 **Coordinator Crash Before Export**: Incomplete job is detected on restart.
 The system cleans up and **restarts snapshot from scratch**.

+When a worker (or a new instance) comes back, processing resumes from where it left off — completed chunks are skipped, pending chunks are processed.

 ---